Mohamed-Olwi311222/alx-system_engineering-devops/0x00-shell_basics/README.md

-for the task.5, the answer is ls-al to print a list containg the hidden files and dirs with every details for the task.6, the answer is mkdir /tmp/6-firstdirectory to make a dir in /tmp for the task.7, the answer is mv /tmp/betty /tmp/my_first_directory
+for the task.5, the answer is ls-al to print a list containg the hidden files and dirs with every details for the task.6, the answer is mkdir /tmp/6-firstdirectory to make a dir in /tmp for the task.7, the answer is mv /tmp/betty /tmp/my_first_directory for the task.8, the answer is rm /tmp/betty to delete the file callec betty